SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/AccessControl.rst

 In the example below, class ``A`` is a public class with a private method called ``someMethod``.
 Class ``B`` is a subclass of ``A``, with a reduced access level of “internal”.
-Nonetheless, class ``B`` provides an override of ``someMethod`` with an access level of “internal”, which is *higher* than the original implementation:
+Nonetheless, class ``B`` provides an override of ``someMethod`` with an access level of “internal”, which is *higher* than the original implementation of ``someMethod``:

 .. testcode:: subclassingNoCall